FP&A should guide all significant decisions a company makes.

 When it's over a certain threshold, it's a sign to pour more money into your campaigns.
 When it's under that threshold, it's time to revisit strategy and conversion rates.

-This is just one example of how FP&A can dramatically change a company's fortunes.
+This is just one example of how FP&A can dramatically change the tide for an entire organization.

 5. Create scenarios, forecast, and model possible futures